 What can you not eat with partial dentures?

-When wearing your partial dentures, try to stay away from foods that are very sticky or crunchy.
-Foods like meat, hard fruits, and veggies, candies, and gum should be consumed with caution.
+When wearing your partial dentures, try to stay away from foods that are overly sticky, crunchy, hard, or dense.
+Foods like tough meat, hard fruits, hard vegetables, candies, and gum should be consumed with caution.
+Also, small seeds can get stuck under the prosthesis and cause discomfort.

 Who should not wear dentures?